Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 To select an exquisite 1 Carat engagement ring at the best value, follow our expert recommendations:

-Here our experts answer some of the top things readers want to know about 1 Carat Diamond Engagement Rings.
+Here our experts answer some of the top things readers want to know about 1 Carat Diamonds and engagement rings.

 Just as with other high-end products, the price of 1 Carat Engagement Rings can range dramatically.
-You could get a beautiful 1 carat round brilliant halo engagement ring in 14K white gold for $8,110.
-Or you could find a stunning 1 carat vintage engagement ring in platinum for $9,920
+You could get a beautiful 1 carat round brilliant halo engagement ring on James Allen in 14K white gold for $8,110.
+Or you could find a stunning 1 carat vintage engagement ring on James Allen in platinum for $9,920 (which is a perfect choice if you have a budget for a 10k diamond ring).

 Rather than aiming to get the cheapest price and product, you want to find a high-quality engagement ring at a great price.
 After all, this is a gift that will last a lifetime.
 Follow the tips in this guide to find the best value for a 1 Carat Engagement Ring, or reach out to our experts for personalized advice.